Purdue-CS193/homework-0-lynnnak/index.md

 # Lynn's First CS193 Homework
-- dogs
+list of things I like about CS193
-- volleyball
+- TA
-- the color green
+- classmates
+- ice breakers

 ## Welcome to GitHub Pages